Bottom up is a winning strategy

-Donate evenly to all Airlift funds
+Donate evenly to all Airlift groups

-There are 3 Airlift funds.
+There are 3 Airlift funds

-West by Southwest
+West by Southwest Fund

 California, Arizona, and Nevada had enough winnable races in 2018 to get Democrats one-third of the way toward control of Congress.
 Done!
 You’re investing in six powerful groups: one statewide, one each in Orange County and the Central Valley, plus one front line group in Nevada and two in Arizona.

-2. Lift the Midwest
+2. Lift the Midwest Fund

 In 2018 Airlift helped 5 heroic midwestern groups make urgent repairs to the old blue wall that crumbled in 2016.
 Well, the Midwest came back!
 In Michigan, Wisconsin and Pennsylvania, Republicans lost every statewide office.
 Where some despaired, we saw opportunity.
 And we see even more in 2019 and 2020.

-3. Voter Motor
+3. Voter Motor Fund